 Students who wish to drive to school must obtain a school driving pass.
-To obtain this pass, please bring a copy of driver's license, proof of insurance and registration, and an approval letter from parent or guardian.
+To obtain this pass, please bring a copy of driver's license, proof of insurance and registration, and an approval letter from parent or guardian to the front office.
 The pass is subject to safe driving inspections and can be revoked at any time by the Director for lack of academic progress, behavioral misconduct, and/or lack of adherence to school traffic safety signs and parking regulations.
-Speed limit is 5mph.
+Speed limit is 5 mph.